Technology hasn't made commuting easier. But it will.

 That's because most of the money has gone into developing ITS infrastructure, such as electronic road signs, ramp meters and automated traffic signals, said ITS America's Hensing.

-Those devices make it possible to control the flow of traffic in fairly simple yet effective ways.
-Electronic signs, for example, can be used to set up variable lane controls, so a four-lane highway might have three lanes heading into town and one lane out in the morning, and then three lanes soutbound and one lane inbound in the evening.
+These devices make it possible to control the flow of traffic in fairly simple yet effective ways.
+Electronic signs, for example, can be used to set up variable lane controls, so a four-lane highway might have three lanes heading into town and one lane out in the morning, and then three lanes outbound and one lane inbound in the evening.

 What's often missing is the ability to deliver information to drivers and, for that matter, information worth delivering.

 Mineta's complaint about the variable message sign pretty well indicates where ITS is today, said Christine Johnson, director of the ITS Joint Program Office and program manager for operations at the Federal Highway Administration (FHWA).

 Johnson describes it as a cultural problem.
 At the federal, state and local levels, transportation departments are perceived as building and construction organizations, Johnson said.
 But she said that method of building a road and then letting the users take over doesn't work for ITS.

 "You can't just leave an overhead message sign and expect it to be used.
 You have to operate that system and give travelers what they want."